vidma/aac-speech-android/README.md

 -------------------------------

 * many of the icons are not correctly part-of-speech tagged (this is hard manual work; we use some simple guesses), so have in mind that the application may not allways give expected results

-* installation (then including English language) is very slow!

 * Very large phones (smaller than tablet) -- shall still be in phone mode (with flig changing windows)